Next stop for free college: Cal State University? - California Political Review

-California government colleges are centers of hate, bigotry, junk science and indoctrination.
+California government colleges are centers of hate, bigotry, junk science and indoctrination.?
 But the student pays for this lack of education.
 Now the Democrats want to give this abuse of education and the students for free,

-“In yet another push to make higher education more accessible in California, a bill filed in the state Legislature last week would extend the state’s tuition-free college guarantee to four years — and beyond community college — for some students, making it one of the most generous programs in the nation.
+?In yet another push to make higher education more accessible in California, a bill filed in the state Legislature last week would extend the state?s tuition-free college guarantee to four years ? and beyond community college ? for some students, making it one of the most generous programs in the nation.

-Students who earn an associate’s degree for transfer through the California College Promise program could finish their bachelor’s degrees for free at California State University under the legislation, authored by Los Angeles Assemblyman Miguel Santiago.
+Students who earn an associate?s degree for transfer through the California College Promise program could finish their bachelor?s degrees for free at California State University under the legislation, authored by Los Angeles Assemblyman Miguel Santiago.

-While the bill must still make its way through the legislative process, it has surfaced at a time when free college has become a hot topic during the Democratic presidential primaries, just a year after California’s liberal governor and Legislature gave community college districts money to waive two years of fees for first-time, full-time students.
+While the bill must still make its way through the legislative process, it has surfaced at a time when free college has become a hot topic during the Democratic presidential primaries, just a year after California?s liberal governor and Legislature gave community college districts money to waive two years of fees for first-time, full-time students.

-You get what you pay for.
-Sacramento could give a free college education and the result is a graduate prepared to fill taco shells and follow the herd.
+You get what you pay for.?
+Sacramento could give a free college education and the result is a graduate prepared to fill taco shells and follow the herd.?
 Another reason for folks to call U-Haul.

 Next stop for free college: Cal State University?

-By Felicia Mello , CalMatters, 1/15/20
+By Felicia Mello , CalMatters,?
+1/15/20?

 In Summary